ankit22july/code_solutions/README.md

 # code_solutions
-This repository contain solutions of coding problems from compitions i have participated in.
+This repository contain solutions of coding problems from competitions i have participated in.